100 Stories

 What Day?

-Shukkei-en was built almost exactly four hundred years ago, in 1620 A.D..
-It was ordered by the local lord, or Daimyo, Asano Nagaakira.
-Some still informally call it « Asano Park », to denote the essential role of the Asano family in its history.
-The garden served as a villa for the Asano family, until it was given to the Prefecture of Hiroshima in 1940.
-Being extremely close to the atomic bomb’s landing spot, it suffered much damage during the war, and was renovated afterwards.
-Shukkei-en is thus a reminiscence of the Edo-period Japan, a testimony to the lifestyle of ancient Japanese lords.
+Shukkeien was built almost exactly four hundred years ago in 1620.
+It was ordered by the daimyo (大名), or local lord, Asano Nagaakira.
+Some still informally call it Asano Park to denote the essential role of the Asano family in its history.
+The garden served as a villa for the Asano family until it was given to the Prefecture of Hiroshima in 1940.
+Being extremely close to the atomic bomb’s landing spot, it suffered much damage during the war and was renovated afterwards.
+Shukkeien is thus a reminiscence of Edo-period Japan, a testimony to the lifestyle of ancient Japanese lords.

-As I entered shukkei-en, the most striking thing was the colour scheme.
-It has a really distinctive predominant colour that creates a strong sense of separation from the rest of the world.
+As I entered Shukkeien, the most striking thing was the color scheme.
+It has a really distinctive predominant color palette that creates a strong sense of separation from the rest of the world.
 It feels as if everything was grayish and suddenly the universe turned green.
-On top of that, shukkei-en puts on a different coat depending on the season.
+On top of that, Shukkeien puts on a different coat depending on the season.

-went a few times, mostly around may, but it is worth it to go during different seasons.
-Shukkei-en takes out its red dress around November, when the autumn leaves (紅葉, kôyô) start to grow.
-If you’re quick (I luckily was), you might be able to catch a glimpse of the cherry blossoms (桜, Sakura) at the turn of April; going to shukkei-en during this period is sort of a huge event in Hiroshima, and you will probably encounter a lot of people standing under the trees, trying to catch the perfect picture.
+I went a few times, mostly around May, but it is worth it to go during different seasons.
+Shukkeien takes out its red dress around November when the autumn leaves start to form.
+If you’re quick (I luckily was), you might be able to catch a glimpse of the sakura (桜 – cherry blossoms) at the turn of April; going to Shukkeien during this period is sort of a huge event in Hiroshima, and you will probably encounter a lot of people standing under the trees, trying to catch the perfect picture.

-And as soon as the winter fades, when trees recover from the cold and regain their original colours, the magnificent green, characteristic of spring, shows up again.
+As soon as the winter fades, when trees recover from the cold and regain their original colors, the magnificent green, characteristic of spring, shows up again.

 The path is sprinkled with remains from another time, which reminded me of the former ways.
-Here, a tôrô, a sort of lantern that first originated in China and came to Japan around the time the country was introduced to buddhism.
+Here we have a stone tôrô (灯籠), which is a sort of lantern that first originated in China and came to Japan around the time the country was introduced to Buddhism.

-There, a small shinto shrine dedicated to a local divinity, both testimonies to the complex religious landscape of Japan.
-As I progressed, I started noticing water, and once I crossed the first bridge, the view revealed itself: the garden is centered around a pond, on which a myriad of small, artificial islands were built, a few bridges allowing one to cross from one side to the other.
+In another corner was a small Shinto shrine dedicated to a local divinity.
+Both objects are testimonies to the complex religious landscape of Japan.
+As I progressed, I started noticing water, and once I crossed the first bridge, the view revealed itself: the garden is centered around a pond, on which a myriad of small, artificial islands was built, with a few bridges allowing one to cross from one side to the other.

-The bridge goes left, right, left, right, and when I stopped midway, I was able to see the rainbow bridge (跨虹橋 kokôkyô), an arched structure that would later allow me to cross back to the exit.
+The bridge goes left, right, left, right, and when I stopped midway, I was able to see the rainbow bridge (跨虹橋 – ここうきょう), an arched structure that would later allow me to cross back to the exit.

 Let’s be honest, Hiroshima is not as crowded or active as Tokyo, but it still is a big town and can get quite animated, especially at night.
-It thus feels really special to be able to find a place that is right in the middle of Hiroshima (literally in the central district, naka-ku, 中区) that is so well-preserved and « protected » from the outside world.
+It thus feels really special to be able to find a place that is literally right in the middle of Hiroshima’s Naka-ku (中区 – Central Ward) that is so well-preserved and protected from the outside world.
 I thus stepped inside a small forest of bamboo, and suddenly realized that the other side of the river was sprinkled with shops and quite tall residential buildings.

 What I found particularly interesting and distinctive was a small garden that grew medicinal plants.
 This small area was originally an order from the lord who lived there, at a time where medicine was hard to acquire and diseases could get pretty bad, rather quickly.
 To be able to achieve some sort of autonomy, the Asano family grew their own medicinal plants and thus were able to craft their own medicine in times of need.